-- liaises with partner organisations (alternative provisions, Wiltshire Council and post -16 providers, including where students are on roll but live out of county, such as in Hampshire) to ensure any safeguarding records for learners are shared on transition: - \circ by the setting/school/organisation previously attended by the child. - \circ by our DSL when the child leaves our school.
+- liaises with partner organisations (alternative provisions, Wiltshire Council and post -16 providers, including where students are on roll but live out of county, such as in Hampshire) to ensure any safeguarding records for learners are shared on transition and within 5 days for an In-year transfer or within 5 days of the start of the new term: - by the setting/school/organisation previously attended by the child. - \circ by our D/DDSL when the child leaves our school.

-For any child dual-registered with another school/setting/organisation, the school continues to be responsible for the safeguarding of the placed pupil thus the DSL will regularly liaise with the DSL at that base to ensure information is shared in the child's best interests.
+For any child dual-registered with another school/setting/organisation, the school continues to be responsible for the safeguarding of the placed pupil thus the D/DDSL will regularly liaise with the D/DDSL at that base to ensure information is shared in the child's best interests.
 This includes contextual safeguarding information about relationships that young people form in their neighbourhoods, schools and online to enable assessment and intervention to happen within these extra-familial contexts.

-- keeps clear and comprehensive written records of all pupil safeguarding and child protection concerns using a standard recording form, with a body map, including how the concern was followed up and resolved as well as a note of any action taken, decisions reached and the outcome. - ensures all pupil safeguarding and child protection records are kept securely in a locked location. - ensures the records incorporate the wishes and views of the pupil.
+• keeps clear and comprehensive written records of all pupil safeguarding and child protection concerns using a standard recording form, with a body map, including how the concern was followed up and resolved as well as a note of any action taken, decisions reached and the outcome.